Instructions for using PHP on FI

 -bash: ./index.php: /packages/run/php/bin/php^M: bad interpreter: No such file or directory

-The PHP script has DOS line breaks.
-Unix line breaks can be converted to a utility
+PHP script has DOS line breaks.
+It can be converted to Unix line breaks with the command

 When you subsequently test execution from the web:

 End of script output before headers(in the file